SWAT-engineering/dan-design/c-struct-style/c-struct-based.md

 This field definition instantiate the `MustBeOfCertainAge` struct definition for the concrete argument `18`.

+## Implicit coercions

+In the previous example, notice the equality check performed in the field `age` declaration within the `MustBeOfCertainAge` definition.
+We are comparing `this` (which refers to the field `age` of type `u8` with `ageLimit`, defined as an `int` parameter.
+This comparison works because there is an implicit cohercion from the type `u8` to the type `int`.
+Primitive token types, such as `u` types, `s` types, or list types containing them, can be coerced to primitive non-token type, such as `string` or `int` by using some implicit encoding conventions.
+To alter these coventions, we can use "meta properties", explained below.

 ## Anonymous fields

-Sometimes, a field is needed just for parsing purposes but it does not really need to have a named assigned (and thus, it is not semantically a field).
-In that case, we can use the field name `_`:
+Sometimes, a field is needed just for parsing purposes but it does not really need to have a named assigned.
+In that case, we can use the field name `_`, which means to ignore that field when accessing the fields of a value of such type:

 ```
 def Ignoring: struct{